 pamela joined Watsi on January 10th, 2020.
-Eight months ago, pamela became the 5618th member to automatically support a new Watsi patient every month.
-Since then, 840 more people have become monthly donors! pamela's most recent donation supported Florian, a hardworking young man from Tanzania, to fund hydrocephalus treatment.
+One year ago, pamela joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. pamela's most recent donation supported Ar, a hardworking day-laborer from Thailand, to fund surgery to repair his broken arm.

 Dara is a 55-year-old engineer.
 He's married and lives with his wife who works in the home.
 Dara used to work from morning until night, but now his deteriorating vision prevents him from working as much.
 Currently, he works half days and spends his free time listening to the news on the radio and spending time at his neighbor's house.
-Five years ago, Dara developed a cataract in her left eye, causing her blurry vision, tearing, and photophobia.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Masrey learned about our medical partner, Children's Surgical Centre, she traveled for five hours seeking treatment.
-On October 1st, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in her left eye.
-After recovery, she will be able to see clearly.
-Now, she needs help to fund this $229 procedure.
+Five years ago, Dara developed a cataract in his left eye, causing him sensitivity to light, blurry vision, and itchiness.
+He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
+When Dara learned about our medical partner, Children's Surgical Centre, he traveled there with a friend seeking treatment.
+On April 28th, doctors will perform a small incision cataract surgery and an intraocular lens implant in his left eye.
+After recovery, he will be able to see clearly.
+Now, he needs help to fund this $229 procedure.
 Dara shared, "I hope after surgery I can regain my independence and return to working full time as an engineer."